Prashi-Devops/nodes/README.md

 ## Purpose

-This document provides the steps required to deploy Service Ramp.
-This document is intended to be followed by a person knowledgeable of Delte Api Function.
+This document provides the steps Test the Delete API.This document is intended to be followed by a person knowledgeable of Delte Api Function.

 ### Import the API: